sauliko/SendMessageFromActivityToService/README.md

 # SendMessageFromActivityToService
-You can send string from Activiy to Service with EventBus when click button
+You can send object from Activiy to Service with EventBus when click button and server is running

 For more information https://github.com/greenrobot/EventBus